 Answer: You might not like the answer that the Word of God gives you, but yes, the Bible does have something to say about both tattoos and body piercing.
 We can find our answer in Leviticus 19.
-Although this chapter is addressed to the whole house of Israel, it applies to ALL people - especially the modern descendants of the ancient Israelites who comprise the bulk of the populations of the U.S., Canada, Australia and so on.
+Although this chapter is addressed to the whole house of Israel, it applies to ALL people, especially the modern descendants of the ancient Israelites who comprise the bulk of the populations of the U.S., Canada, and Australia.

 The first thing we need to understand is that since God is Holy, clean and pure he wants his people to be the same.
 As previously stated, the Old Testament book of Leviticus, written under the inspiration of God, discusses the issue of tattoos.
 The New Testament, however, is silent on this practice.

 27 Do not . . . tattoo yourselves or cut gashes in your body to mourn for the dead (Leviticus 19:28)